lijiayong/lijiayong.github.io/_posts/2024-09-27-direction_of_harm.md

 | total | 17,799 | 3,125 | 8,305 | 5,585 | 3,402 |

 # Labeling negative data
-The 0 toxic data have 144,210 samples (as a reminder, these are the toxic data with 0 'toxicity' rating), it represents samples with no harm labels in theory.
-This data set dwarfs the positive data set, so we have a data imbalance problem.
+The 0 toxic data have 144,210 samples, it represents samples with no harm labels in theory.
+This data set is quite large so we have a data imbalance problem.
 However, I still plan to include it in training, analogous to using a white background to make a person stand out in the portrait.
-There is a serious issue with this—the 0 toxic data might not have "harming others" labels, but it contains other harm labels.
+There is another serious issue—the 0 toxic data might not have "harming others" labels, but it contains other harm labels.
 I'd like to filter them out to ensure the quality of the baseline data.

 In order to quickly identify those with harm labels in 0 toxic data set, I considered using the fine-tuned gpt-4o-mini again, but Open AI's daily token limit is a problem due to the large amount of input data.
 So I decided to fine-tune a DeBERTa model using the positive data only, and use that fine-tuned model to carry out the filtering.
 For lack of a better word, I refered to this process as [prep training](https://github.com/lijiayong/direction_of_harm/blob/main/notebooks/Harm_DeBERTa_Train.ipynb).
 This filtered out 24% of the 0 toxic data.
-I refer to this filtered data set as the *negative data set*.

 # Training
 I combined the positive and the negative data set and performed a multi-label train/test split.
 I then [fine-tuned](https://github.com/lijiayong/direction_of_harm/blob/main/notebooks/Harm_DeBERTa_Train.ipynb) a DeBERTa model based on the training set and [evaluated](https://github.com/lijiayong/direction_of_harm/blob/main/notebooks/Harm_DeBERTa_Inference.ipynb) on the test set.
 The results are as follows.